-The Group maintains long-term income from our games through frequent version updates and content optimization, supplemented by long-lifecycle operation strategies such as long-running media buying.
-For example, the performance of the Fate of the Empress (浮生為卿歌), the Promise of Lingyun (凌雲諾) and A Story of Lala's: Rising Star (杜拉拉升職記) has been maintained in the ranking of the Top 100 iOS Best-selling Games in Mainland China.
-At the same time, we leveraged the distribution advantages on overseas expansion and localization, and continued to optimize the inheritance and promotion of traditional culture, integrating Chinese cultural elements into our products and exploring overseas markets for our games in order to promote our traditional culture to the world.
+The Group maintains long-term income from our games through frequent iterations and content updates, supplemented by our refined operation strategies such as long-running media buying.
+Launched in June 2015, Legend of Empress (熹妃傳) attracted a vast number of players due to its unique game design and rich content, even with an average monthly revenue close to RMB10 million in 2023, remaining as a contributor to our net profits.
+Meanwhile, the Group leveraged the distribution advantages on overseas expansion and localization, and continued to optimize the inheritance and promotion of traditional culture, integrating Chinese cultural elements into our products and exploring overseas markets for our games in order to promote our traditional culture to the world.